carllocos/wasmito/docs/deploy_wasm.md

 ###  Deploy Blink.wasm

 To deploy a Wasm module to a MCU, you can use the Wasmito CLI.
-Note that the following commands was purely introduced for convenience.
+Note that the following commands were purely introduced for convenience.
 It is perfectly possible to deploy the Wasm module by using `arduino-cli` and giving it access to the config file present in `wasmito/libs/Arduino/arduino_config.yml`.

 The following uses Wasmito CLI to deploy a Wasm module.
 Moreover, the following assumes that `wcli` is an alias for `node path_to_wasmito/dist/cjs/cli/cli.cjs